On financial market correlation structures and diversification benefits across and within equity sectors: The collective behaviour of the equity market

 Figure \ref{fig:Lambda1_sector} shows the evolution of the leading eigenvalue $\tilde \lambda_1(t)$ of the correlation matrix for all GICS sectors and the entire collection of equities, over the 20-year period we examine.
 There are several noteworthy findings.
 First, the leading eigenvalue attains large values during the two most prominent market crises, the global financial crisis (GFC) in 2008/2009 and the COVID-19 market crash in 2020.
 The GFC features three spikes in short succession commencing in late 2008 and the subsequent severe market responses in 2010 and 2011.
 By contrast, the COVID-19 market crash corresponds to one pronounced spike sustained for a period in early 2020.
 During bear markets and crises, the magnitude of the leading eigenvalue increases, often sharply, to large values - this heralds increased correlation between all underlying equities and less opportunity for successfully diversifying a portfolio returns stream.
 Spikes of the leading eigenvalue can be explained by indiscriminate selling of risky assets (including equities) by both active and passive funds management businesses.
 Such spikes in the leading eigenvalue are associated with increased correlations among all underlying equities, and pronounced negative returns exhibited by equities with significant market beta.
 This suggests that during periods of large values of $\tilde \lambda_1$ diversification may not be beneficial as the overall systematic risk dominates over the unsystematic risk.
 During bull markets, for example during the extended period from 2016-2019, the normalised leading eigenvalue $\tilde \lambda_1$ can experience large fluctuations, however, the overall magnitudes are small, pointing to a lesser degree of correlations between equities.
-This lesser degree of correlations can be utilised by investors to diversify their portfolio.\\ Second, all sectors display broadly similar evolution over time regarding the peaks and troughs of their leading eigenvalue.\\ Third, the degree of collectivity $\tilde \lambda_1$ is larger at all times when calculated from a cross-correlation matrix restricted to individual sectors than when calculated using all equities.
-This is consistent with our intuitive argument that diversification is more beneficial investing across sectors rather than within.
-Equities within a sector are more likely to be mutually correlated.\\ An interesting observation is the absence of a spike in the leading eigenvalue around the time of the dot-com bubble in 2000/2001, in particular in the Information Technology sector.
-There are several possible explanations for this.
-First, most financial datasets spanning a significant period of time, such as ours, suffer from survivorship bias.
-Many technology-related companies went bankrupt during this period (including Pets.co, Webvan and 360Networks) and no longer exist within our dataset.
-Second, many companies that are generally thought of (and often classified) as Information Technology companies, may be classified in other GICS sector.
-One prominent example of this is Amazon's classification within the Consumer Discretionary sector.
-Factors such as these may have dampened the determination of equity collective behaviours (and the degree of severity) of the dot-com crisis, especially among the Information Technology sector.\\ Finally, We further investigate the extent of uniformity of the leading eigenvector ${\bf v}_1$ by introducing
+This lesser degree of correlations can be utilised by investors to diversify their portfolio.